What is this lump inside my cheek near my wisdom teeth?

 Common symptoms of pericoronitis include:

 Left untreated, the infection can spread to the cheeks, causing diffuse swelling.
-This condition is called infectious cellulitis and can be life-threatening in advanced stages.
+This condition is called facial cellulitis and can become serious at an advanced stage.

 2. Cyst and tumor: